WileTheCoyote/CSCI-4830/Arduino-RC-Car-Project/README.md

 ![ScreenShot](https://github.com/WileTheCoyote/CSCI-4830/blob/master/Arduino-RC-Car-Project/StockCircuitBoard.jpg)

-Steps:
+**Steps:** - Reference Instructables page for full detail

-    Gather Materials & Disassemble RC Car
+    1. Gather Materials & Disassemble RC Car
-    Map Functionality of Circuit Board
+    2. Map Functionality of Circuit Board
-    Cut and Splice Wires
+    3. Cut and Splice Wires
-    Attach a Motor Shield / Load Test to Arduino Program two RF Modules (XBee's) to Communicate Attach one XBee to Your Arduino and one to Your Computer Control RC Car from Your Computer
+    4. Attach a Motor Shield / Load Test to Arduino
+    5. Program two RF Modules (XBee's) to Communicate
+    6. Attach one XBee to Your Arduino and one to Your Computer
+    7. Control RC Car from Your Computer
-    Test the USB Shield and Connect to Xbox 360 Controller
+    8. Test the USB Shield and Connect to Xbox 360 Controller
-    Move XBee to Our 2nd Arduino
+    9. Move XBee to Our 2nd Arduino
-    Write Our Final Two Sketches
+    10. Write Our Final Two Sketches

 **Expansive Options:**